Immobility – It’s a Big Deal for Lots of Reasons

 What can be Done to Help Decrease the effects of immobility?

 As a caregiver, you have many tools available to help you fight the effects of immobility.
 The key is knowing the risks and prevention strategies.
 With those tools in your toolkit, you have what you need to put a plan in place to prevent problems from occurring.
-With proper planning, your workload decreases, and your family member stays healthier!
-That’s what Becoming a Family Caregiver is all about!
+With proper planning, your workload decreases, and your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family. member stays healthier!
+That’s what Becoming a Family A person who provides needed help to someone of any age who is ill or injured and unable to care for themselves.
+They may provide emotional support, physical assistance, financial assistance, or other types of help. is all about!

 Common Complications of Immobility